OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:34

-“My soul is overwhelmed with sorrow to the point of death,” he said to them.
+“My soul is deeply grieved, even to the point of death,” he said to them.
 “Stay here and keep watch.”

 ## Mark 14:35